 Our events can be enjoyed via Zoom & at our Dorset venue ~~ do join us.

-Our events are "hybrid" ~ enjoy online or at our Dorset venue ~ see & hear about Americana, Marit Maersk, Saga Ruby and many more ships - brought to you by our enthusiastic speakers.
+Our events are "hybrid" ~ enjoy online or at our Dorset venue ~ see & hear about Cap San Diego, Saga Ruby, Nevasa and many more ships - brought to you by our enthusiastic speakers.

 Talks & Meetings on Ocean Liners, Cargo Ships, Ferries, Mariner's Memoirs, Paddle Steamers, Cruise Ships, Naval History, Ship Design, Maritime Memories and much more ~ enjoyed by ships & shipping enthusiasts ~ a community with common interests